 Winter tires have been developed to respond actively in the presence of snow but also offer excellent performance, compared with summer tires, on wet and dry roads throughout the cold weather season.
 The tread pattern has been designed to reduce the risk of aquaplaning considerably, compared with summer tires.

-No. With chains you can’t go more than 30 mph.
-Some winter tires, however, are approved for speeds up to 168 mph (speed rating W).
-Obviously you must always observe the speed limits set by the state you are in and adapt your speed according to the weather conditions.
+No. Some winter tires, however, are approved for speeds up to 168 mph (speed rating W).
+Obviously you must always observe the speed limits and adapt your speed according to the weather conditions.

-The braking distance with winter tires is reduced by 10% on wet roads and by 20% on snow.
-This means that, with winter tires, below 45 °F, you can stop sooner and will be able to control the vehicle more effectively.
+The braking distance with winter tires is reduced by up to 10% on wet surfaces and 20% on snowy surfaces.
+This means that, if you use winter tires below 45°F, you can stop quicker and will have better control of your car.